List of The Sandman characters: Balco

 Balco is a chimpanzee mechanic in the Dreaming who tends to the cars that anyone dreams about at the Royal Motor Pool.
 He provides Mervyn Pumpkinhead with a car to help him in his mission to rescue Dream's stolen sand for Potiphar Flush.

 Magpie

 Magpie is a female human who returned to the Dreaming sometime after the original Dream's death.
 She had lost her left hand somewhere and was searching for her prince.

-Dora
+Dora II

-Dora is a Night Hag and resident of the Dreaming with wings on her ears who is incapable of dreaming.
+The second Dora is a night hag and resident of the Dreaming with wings on her ears who is incapable of dreaming.

 Ziggy

 Ziggy is a member of the Blanks that works for Dora.

 Taramis

 Taramis is a human-like character who serves as a butler to Dream.
 He informs Lucien about the ambassadors from the other realms.
 He was killed by the Dreaming A.I.

 An unrelated Taramis appears in The Sandman portrayed by Phoebe Nicholls.
 She is the chef de cuisine of the Dreaming who is exclusive to the Netflix series.
 She was responsible for cooking the food for the event where the demons, gods, fairies, representatives of the Lords of Chaos, and representatives for the Lords of Order were attending to determine who would own the Key to Hell.
 Taramis was later seen with Lucienne when Nada left the Dreaming.